polytope-labs/ismp/handlers/requests_and_responses.md

 Timeouts are handled differently for Post and Get requests.
 For post requests the timeout is evaluated relative to the destination chain's timestamp alongside a proof of non-membership.
-Get request timeouts are processed without any proof, the timeout is just evaluated relative to the source chain's timestamp just, this is because Get requests are never delivered to the counterparty chain, but are processed offchain by interested parties.
+Get request timeouts are processed without any proof, the timeout is just evaluated relative to the source chain's timestamp, this is because Get requests are never delivered to the counterparty chain, but are processed offchain by interested parties.

 ```rust